phil-opp/blog_os/blog/content/second-edition/posts/03-vga-text-buffer/index.md

 [memory-mapped I/O]: https://en.wikipedia.org/wiki/Memory-mapped_I/O

 Note that memory-mapped hardware might not support all normal RAM operations.
 For example, a device could only support byte-wise reads and return junk when an `u64` is read.
-Fortunately, the text buffer supports normal reads and writes (and also bitwise operations), so that we don't have to treat it in special way.
+Fortunately, the text buffer [supports normal reads and writes], so that we don't have to treat it in special way.

+[supports normal reads and writes]: https://web.stanford.edu/class/cs140/projects/pintos/specs/freevga/vga/vgamem.htm#manip

 ## A Rust Module
 Now that we know how the VGA buffer works, we can create a Rust module to handle printing: